browserstack/api/README.md

 A number in seconds before the worker is terminated.
 Set this to 0 to keep the worker alive indefinitely.

 > IMPORTANT!
 If you have set the timeout to 0.
 Make sure you remember to terminate the worker otherwise it will continue to use up your credits.
-> Irrespective of timeout parameter, a browser worker is alive for a maximum time of 30 minutes.
+> Irrespective of timeout parameter, a browser worker is alive for a maximum time of 1,800 seconds.

 #### (url)
 A valid url to navigate the browser to.